 Most HOAs will have a file that shows any official written complaints.

 You should check out what others have to say.
 If you notice a string of complaints regarding stringent rules, random fines, or excessive regulations, you might want to walk away,

-As an HOA member, you will have to pay fees for the maintenance of the HOA.
+As an HOA member, you will have to pay fees for the maintenance.

-Therefore, you owe it to yourself to ensure that the money you pay will go to projects and upgrades that benefit you.
+Therefore, you owe it to yourself to ensure your money will go to projects and upgrades that benefit you.

 For example, suppose the HOA refuses to let you see their financial statements, meeting notes, or bail.
-That’s corruption at its most obvious.
+That’s corruption at its most apparent.

 The reserve is where all the funds for significant projects come from.
 This is going to be a major part of your home’s safety.

-A poorly-funded reserve means you’ll either have to watch out for a significant fees spike, or you’ll have to worry about a condo collapse, like the one you have in Miami.
+A poorly-funded reserve means you’ll either have to watch out for a significant fee spike or you’ll have to worry about a condo collapse, like the one you have in Miami.

 If you want a new furry companion once you buy your place, your HOA will have a say in it.

 Pet policies vary significantly from place to place.
-Some HOAs don’t allow pets, even scaly ones like fish, and others are pretty lax.
+Some buildings don’t allow pets, even scaly ones like fish, and others are pretty lax.

 Most HOAs with connected housing will have specific policies regarding the size of your pets.
 They detail the number of animals you can have and the liability insurance you must possess to keep them there.

 Many condo and co-op owners want to have the ability to rent out a room to a tenant.
 For example, this is especially true if the place they live in happens to be prime real estate for tourists.
-Even if you aren’t sure you want that option, it’s good to know what to expect.
+Knowing what to expect is reasonable, even if you don’t want that option.

-You should ask what the rental policy is, how often it is updated, whether the HOA offers protection for homeowners against bad renters, and if the HOA has the right to select the person who rents from you.
+You should ask what the rental policy is, how often it is updated, whether the HOA protects homeowners against bad renters, and if the HOA has the right to select the person who rents from you.